Kesha: 2019–2022: High Road

 High Road, Kesha's fourth studio album, was released January 31, 2020.
 The album performed moderately commercially and received positive reviews.
 Originally slated for December 2019, Kesha released a trailer on October 21, 2019, to confirm the album's title as High Road.
 Prior to its release, the album saw the release of four singles: "Raising Hell" featuring Big Freedia, "My Own Dance", "Resentment" featuring Brian Wilson, Sturgill Simpson and Wrabel, and "Tonight".
-She was to embark on her fifth headlining tour, the High Road Tour in 2020, but it was ultimately cancelled due to the coronavirus pandemic.
+She was set to embark on her fifth headlining tour, the High Road Tour in 2020, but it was ultimately cancelled due to the coronavirus pandemic.

 In February 2020, Kesha's 2010 promotional single "Cannibal" gained viral status following a dance trend using it on the video sharing platform TikTok.
 Following this, the song became a top 40 single in Canada and a new lyric video for the song was released.
 While self-isolating in her home due to the coronavirus pandemic, Kesha created a song titled "Home Alone".
 On April 18, 2020, she performed at the One World: Together at Home benefit event.

 Kesha announced the creation of her own podcast, Kesha and the Creepies, with an announcement video on November 13, 2020.
 The podcast explores supernatural subjects and alternative lifestyles with pop culture guests and supernatural experts such as Alice Cooper, Demi Lovato, Tyler Henry, Ben Folds and more.
 The series launched on November 20, 2020, with new episodes premiering almost every Friday.
 The first season ran for 30 episodes, with the final episode airing on June 10, 2021.